Spherical functions on spherical varieties: Introduction

 We consider the right regular representation of $G$ on $V=C^\infty(X)$ (if $G$ has a unique orbit on $X$, this is just the induced representation $\Ind_H^G(1)$).
-The unramified\footnote{In the literature, the term ``spherical'' is often used for ``unramified'', but to avoid confusion I will reserve this term for the notion of spherical varieties.} Hecke algebra $\mathcal H(G,K)$ acts on $V$, and the goal of this article is to compute an explicit formula for its eigenvectors, expressed in terms of the geometry of $\XX$.
+The unramified Hecke algebra $\mathcal H(G,K)$ (in the literature, the term ``spherical'' is often used for ``unramified'', but to avoid confusion I will reserve this term for the notion of spherical varieties) acts on $V$, and the goal of this article is to compute an explicit formula for its eigenvectors (with nonzero eigencharacter -- this will be implicit throughout) expressed in terms of the geometry of $\XX$.
 More generally, if $\HH$ contains the unipotent radical $\UU_P$ of a proper parabolic, $\Lambda: \UU_P\to \Ga$ is a homomorphism which is fixed under $\HH$-conjugation and $\psi:k\to\CC^\times$ is a character, then we can also consider the space $V=C^\infty(X, \mathcal L_\Psi)$, where $\Psi=\psi\circ\Lambda$ considered as a character of $H$ and $\mathcal L_\Psi$ is the complex line bundle defined by it.
 (This space is just $\Ind_H^G(\Psi)$ if $G$ has unique orbit on $X$.)
 For an explanation of how this case can be understood geometrically, cf.\ \cite[\S 5.5]{Sa2}.
 Though most of the results carry over verbatim to this ``twisted'' case, for notational simplicity we do not discuss it in the introduction.

 The problem at hand is of both harmonic-analytic and arithmetic interest, and there is a long history of particular examples which have been computed \cite[to mention just a few]{MD71, C, CS, HS1, HS2, Hi1, Hi2, KMS, Of, Sa1}.
 In the first part of this paper, we compute a very general formula, covering all previously established cases (when the group $\GG$ is split) and many more.
 Besides its case-specific arithmetic applications, which have been the motivation for most of the literature, the computation of such a formula is relevant to the $\HH$-period integrals of principal Eisenstein series (which we undertake in \S \ref{secEisenstein}), and conjecturally also to the $\HH$-period integrals of other automorphic forms, via the local Plancherel formula (which we develop in \S \ref{secPlancherel}).
 These applications, presented in the third part of the paper, require an improved version of the general formula, which we develop in the second part and which, in particular, involves a certain quotient of local $L$-values of the unramified representation in question.
 A table with many examples of spherical varieties and the related quotients of $L$-values appears in the Appendix.